Dumangas: Revolutionary Dumangas

 When revolution broke out in Luzon in 1896, the revolutionaries spread quickly throughout the country.
 However, most of the fighting were centered in Luzon.
 Alarmed by the possibility that the revolution might spread to Visayas and Mindanao, Colonel Ricardo Monet, the Commander of the Spanish Forces in the Visayas came to Dumangas in the early part of 1898 to recruit volunteers to help defend the colonial government.

-Colonel Monet appointed Don Mariano Dolar better known as Tente Mariano to organize the voluntaries but the latter primer, the young and brave Don Quintin Salas and was asked to organize the cuerpos voluntaries of Dumangas.
+Coronel Monet appointed Teniente Mariano Dólar to organize the volunteers but the young and brave Quintín Salas and was asked to organize the cuerpos voluntaries of Dumangas.
 Unknown to Spanish authorities, the volunteers organized by Quintin Salas were trained to be revolutionaries.

 Pursuant to agreed points of the revolution, simultaneous with other towns, Dumangas, "Cried for Freedom and Liberty" on October 28, 1898.
-They easily subdued the civil guards in the town of Dumangas, Quintin Salas and his rayadillo army continued to liberated leaving only the capital – Iloilo City.
+They easily subdued the civil guards in the town of Dumangas, Quintin Salas and his rayadillo army continued to liberate leaving only the capital – Iloilo City.

 On December 24, 1898, the Spanish Colonial Government headed by Don Diego de los Rios surrendered Iloilo City to the revolutionaries.
 Upon the surrender of the Spaniards a revolutionary government was established in the province and Don Simon Deocampo was appointed administrator of Dumangas.

 On December 28, 1898, four days capitulation of the Spaniards to the rebel forces of Iloilo, the American troops under Gen. Marcus Miller arrived.
-The American Armanda was stranded at Iloilo Bay for 45 days for Iloilo government did not allow them to land unless approved by Gen. Emilio Aguinaldo.
-This incident was known in history as " Iloilo Fiasco ".
+The US Navy was stranded at Iloilo Bay for 45 days for Iloilo government did not allow them to land unless approved by Gen. Emilio Aguinaldo.
+This incident was known in history as "Iloilo Fiasco".